nginxinc/nginx-one-workshops/labs/lab2/readme.md

     vJ+ADwlFXKf58bX0Qk/...6N38Al4fdxXDefT6J2iiM=
     ```

 1. Using the same Terminal, set the `JWT` environment variable from your `nginx-repo.jwt` license file.
-This is required to pull the Nginx Plus container images from the Nginx Private Registry.
-If you do not have an Nginx Plus license, you can request a free 30-Day Trial license from here:  https://www.f5.com/trials/nginx-one
+This is required to pull the NGINX Plus container images from the NGINX Private Registry.
+If you do not have an NGINX Plus license, you can request a free 30-Day Trial license from here:  https://www.f5.com/trials/nginx-one

     ```bash
     export JWT=$(cat nginx-repo.jwt)